DEL-ORG/SSH-DEL-Login-Automation/README.md

 BASH-SCRIPT-USAGE
 -----------------
-chmod +x ssh_login.sh   # Make it executable
+# Make it executable
+chmod +x ssh_login.sh

  (run once)

-./ssh_login.sh          # Run the script
+# Run the script
+./ssh_login.sh

-Enter your username and password when prompted.
+Enter your USERNAME and PASSWORD when prompted.

-Requirements
+# Requirements

 SSH client installed

 Network access to bastion.devopseasylearning.net

 A valid account on the server